GabrielRPalma/PyPBP-documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to PyPBP's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**PyPBP** is a Python library for researchers interested in studying time series outbreaks.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It contains the required functions to implement the proposed Pattern Based Prediction method, which is a combination of Machine learning and statistical techniques focus on predicting outbreaks.
+In our paper "Pattern-Based Prediction of Population Outbreaks", we presented the method in the context of insect outbreaks.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Please cite the use of our library as:

 .. note::